Terracotta Warriors Tickets Booking

 Archers Array in the Northeast

-This array has a square shape.
-There are four corridors around the four sides full of standing archers.
-In the center of the square, there are four east-west passageways where 160 kneeling archers are aligned in squatting position.
-The distinct green-faced terracotta warrior and well-known colored warriors are discovered inside this array in 1999.
+This array has a square shape, surrounded by four corridors on all sides, with a total of 332 standing archers inside.
+In the center of the square, there are four east-west passageways where 160 kneeling archers are aligned in a squatting position, while 172 standing archers encircle them.
+The distinct green-faced terracotta warrior and well-known colored warriors were discovered inside this array in 1999.

 See more about True Colors of Terracotta Warriors